 Why the name Archivie?
 To 'archive' is to collect, 'vie' is French for life - our desire is to wrap a person up in meaningful finery, be it inspiration, the love of words, beauty, intrigue, nostalgia, laughter.

 The Archivie team is an inspiring and innovative bunch.
 We work with artists to create our exclusive designs.
 We buy vintage textiles and reinterpret old book illustrations in our work.
-Special projects find us and we most enjoy creating limited edition scarves for an event, fundraiser or cause.
+And we hunt the world for scarves that we love.
+Special projects find us and we enjoy creating limited edition scarves for an event, fundraiser or cause.